Digo Brands Multi-Tracking

 On the other hand, there is the attainable.
 The immediate opportunity.
 The low-hanging fruit.
 This is not a bitter fruit at all, but typically a quite tasty variety at the peak of ripeness, and within easy reach.
 Yet people will sit under that tree and plan for next year’s harvest and let those cherries rot on the vine.

 Perhaps that’s what Newton was doing when the apple fell on his head.

 Take a quick, hard look at your situation.
-It is possible that these “short-term wins” will be a distraction that further delays the other much more important achievement?
-On the other hand, it’s also possible that the business can grow fat and strong and successful on meal after meal of low hanging fruit, picked off daily?
+Is it possible that these “short-term wins” will be a distraction that further delays the other much more important achievement?
+On the other hand, is it also possible that the business can grow fat and strong and successful on meal after meal of low hanging fruit, picked off daily?